arbit-tech/stagdb-ce/README.md

    ```

 3. **Access the dashboard**
-   - Open http://localhost in your browser
+   - **Local setup**: Open http://localhost in your browser
+   - **Remote server**: Open http://YOUR_SERVER_IP in your browser
+   - **Custom port**: If you modified the Docker Compose file, use the appropriate port
    - Login with default credentials: `admin` / `stagdb123`

 4. **Setup your first host**
-   - Use the Docker host setup for local development
+   - Click "🐳 Setup Docker Host" to configure your environment with guided storage setup
+   - The setup wizard includes intelligent storage recommendations and advanced ZFS configuration options
-   - Or connect to a remote VM with ZFS and Docker
+   - Or manually connect to a remote VM with ZFS and Docker support

 ### First Database

-1. **Configure storage** - Set up ZFS pools for database storage
+1. **Complete host setup** - Storage configuration is now integrated into the Docker host setup wizard
-2. **Create database** - Launch a PostgreSQL container with ZFS backing
+2. **Create database** - Launch a PostgreSQL container with ZFS backing on your configured storage
-3. **Create branches** - Instantly branch your database for different scenarios
+3. **Create branches** - Instantly branch your database for different scenarios using ZFS snapshots
-4. **Connect and develop** - Use standard PostgreSQL tools and connection strings
+4. **Connect and develop** - Use standard PostgreSQL tools and connection strings provided in the dashboard

 ## Technology Stack